-The QC 35 have an above-average battery life and a good if slightly laggy wireless connection.
+The Bose QC35 have an above-average battery life and a good if slightly laggy wireless connection.
 They won't be the most responsive headphones for gaming or watching movies, but they have a decent wireless range and support NFC pairing.
 They last up to 18 hours on a single charge and only take about 2 hours to charge.
-They also have an auto off timer accessible through their bundled app.
+They also have an auto-off timer accessible through their bundled app.
 Unfortunately, the bundled app is a little lackluster only give you a limited amount of control over the headphones active features.

 The Bose Connect app is sleek but only offers a minimal list of features.
 It allows you to connect, rename, and update the QC 35 but doesn't provide you with an equalizer.
 On the upside, the app provides an auto-off timer, you can set at different intervals.
 A limited in-app player and the battery level status but that's pretty much it, which is disappointing.

 Update 18/07/2017: Firmware version 1.3.4.
 You can now adjust the level of noise canceling and share your music with another Bose Connect compatible headphone.